u17079544/Merlot-Facial-Recognition/README.md

 }
 ```
 ## Image constraints
-- Dimensions must at least 200X200.
+- Dimensions must be 200X200 and above.